leipzig/pubmed_corpus_term_popularity/README.md

-View relative frequencies of words in corpuses and Pubmed
+View relative frequencies of 100 randomly words in the Brown corpus and Pubmed

 ```
 conda create -n pop nltk r-ggplot2